aamargant/classroom--card-game/README.md

 Tests must be executed always successfully in the Backend (Intellij) and then in the Frontend.

+1. Backend:
-1. Execute all tests inside the package `com.drpicox.game`
+  - Execute all tests inside the package `com.drpicox.game`
+  - or run `./mvnw test`

+2. Frontend:
-2. Run `yarn test -i --watchAll`
+  - Run `yarn test -i --watchAll`

 > **Important Note**:
 > Backend tests must run always before FrontEnd tests.